You have several options on how to create

 Creating a Task from Tasks Overview

-Creating a Task from Tasks Overview is the most common way.
+Creating a Task from Tasks Overview is the most common method.
 You can access the Overview by clicking on ‘Tasks’ in the left menu and clicking on the blue plus sign ‘+ New Task’.
 The new Task is entirely blank, without any connection to any other information.
-In case you have multiple tasks and want better clarity, add them to the item they are connected to, for example, a contract or a project.
+In the case you have multiple tasks and want better clarity, add them to the item they are connected to, for example, a contract or a project.
 You can do that by selecting ‘Connect task to item’ in the Task’s top bar.

 Name the Task (we recommend naming it so that it will be easily recognizable later).
 Describe what you need to do, select a responsible person, add people who are ‘Following’, add a due date, and add attachments in any form (a screenshot, a document, etc.)

 If you need more information on working with Tasks, you will find it in this article.